The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/mark-griffith.md

     ```
     The first line will return undefined and the second will log "Status for Problem Set: undefined".
     Since complete(problemSet) is referencing the variable problemSet it will take its value which will return undefined since it was not reassigned in the function.
+    In the function nothing is returned to the reassignment stays in the local scope.
     As a consequence the second line logs undefined because of the same problem.

 **9. Why does this code throw an error?**